6 steps and tips to get the best coffee from your drip coffee maker

 Step 4: Turn on – watchful waiting

 Turn on the drip coffee maker and wait.
 You may find that it takes a couple of minutes before water starts dripping into the jug, that’s okay.
-Don’t move the jug or open the filter at this point – you might burn yourself.
+Don’t be tempted to move the jug or open the filter at this point – you might burn yourself.

 Once the machine has heated the water to the appropriate temperature, the coffee will drip regularly until nearly the end of the process when the machine may start to make a little more noise as the water chamber and steam pipe are emptied of water.